akabe/slap/matrices.md

 ### gemm: Multiplication of two general matrices

-`gemm` multiplies two general rectangular matrices: Basically, `gemm ?beta ?c ~transa ?alpha a ~transb b` executes
+`gemm` multiplies two general rectangular matrices.
+Basically, `gemm ?beta ?c ~transa ?alpha a ~transb b` executes
 `c := alpha * a * b + beta * c` where `alpha` (= 1 by default) and `beta` (= 0
 by default) are scalar values, and `a`, `b` and `c` are matrices: